cu39/metalsmith-path-into-post/README.md

  * `pattern` RegExp to filter files
  * `ext` String to replace source file's extension with
- * `publicPath` String to be prepended to source file path
+ * `publicPathPrefix` String to be prepended to source file path